uwacyber/cits2006/cits2006-assessments/project.md

 ### Main task todo:

 1. Complete all security feature implementations.
-2. By Friday 5pm of week 11, your group leader must submit the group report on LMS outlining the implementation of the security features.
+2. By Friday 5pm of week 11, your group leader must submit the group report and any supplementary materials (e.g., code) on LMS outlining the implementation of the security features.
 This report will be used during the live demo as a guideline for the marker, and any new security features/implementations not in the report will not be counted toward the grade.
-3. You must also submit your individual report on LMS (by Friday 5pm of week 11).
+3. You must also submit your individual report and any supplementary materials on LMS (by Friday 5pm of week 11).
 This should outline your contribution to the group project clearly and concisely.
 Remember, quality over quantity.
 4. The group leader must schedule your demo slot from the available slots provided on MS Teams -> Project Discussion -> CITS2006 Project Groups -> Demo booking (week 12).

 {% hint style="warning" %}